Ariane08/cs361-security/README.md

 Branches exist for the two versions of the project completed:
-master = Secure System implementation,
+master = Secure System implementation
 covert_channel = Covert Channel implementation